guildxyz/guild-docs/guides/readme.md

 ![Choosing the starting channel for your server](<../.gitbook/assets/image (3) (1).png>)

 * **Managing roles:**\
-  Guild creates your roles and makes sure about that only those who qualify can get access to it.
+  Guild creates your roles and makes sure that only those who qualify can get access to it.
 What that role sees and does is fully up to you and your Discord settings.
 After your users gain access to a role within your Discord, you have the ability to manage what that role can do and see in all of your servers.\
   A useful tip is that you can manage roles by category as well, not just by channel.
 This can speed up your admin tasks :) Here's a link to [Discord's Role Management 101](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101)
 {% endtab %}